FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Regardless of the validity of all similar motivations, support for non-zero loss goals makes a

 {::comment}

-    [MB43]: We cant claim that
+    MB43: We cant claim that

-    [VP]: Ok, but also current sentence has circular dependency between non-zero rates and specific user-friendliness.
+    VP: Ok, but also current sentence has circular dependency between non-zero rates and specific user-friendliness.
 Reformulate.

-    [MK]: done.
+    MK: done.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

 search algorithm more user-friendly.
 [RFC2544] throughput is not user-friendly in this regard.